 The vast majority of consultants are highly client-oriented.
 And that makes sense, of course.
 We’re in the service business.
 We work with people from different backgrounds, with different experiences, and different expectations.

-However, many consultants take this to mean that in order to secure and retain a client, you always have to offer highly personalized services that, like window insulating foam, fill in every nook and cranny of a business process.
+However, many consultants take this to mean that in order to secure and retain a client, you always have to offer highly customized services that, like window insulating foam, fill in every nook and cranny of a business process.

 Unfortunately, this is draining and unsustainable in the long run to develop a consulting business.
 Here's why.